PluribusDigital/open-fda/README.md

 * **Slack**: corporate chat tool, integrated with GitHub, Trello, CircleCI, New Relic, etc. for unified notifications.

 ### More...
-We have placed all associated documentation within the `/doc/` directory.
+All associated documentation is in the `/doc/` directory.

 ## Technical Solution

-We used STSI’s [hello]( https://github.com/STSILABS/hello) project, a kind of boilerplate app we use for prototyping.
+We used STSI’s [hello]( https://github.com/STSILABS/hello) project, a shell  app we use for prototyping.
 We added on python ETL scripts to build maps between data elements, and other technical elements as neccessary.

 The below diagram provides an overview of the major parts of the application.
 Starting bottom-left:
 * Import external data via batch processes – simple processes done in Ruby, and complex transformations done in Python scripts.